TaylorsSwift/lolesports-kit/README.md

 ## Info

 This library was initially created for an iPhone app I created during a hackathon.
 Because the app didn't make use the whole lolesports.com API, a lot of the endpoints are missing.
-With that said this is currently a work in progress, and will support all the endpoints soon.
+With that said this is currently a work in progress.
+The lolesports.com API is constantly being updated and changed, as it is not an officially supported API, so keeping this updated could be a challenge. ;o

-## Usage

-Once the project is complete, it will be available via cocoapods.
-For now, add it directly to your own project.

 ## Examples